ayoa77/portfolio/README.md

 #License:
 Use it freely but please do not republish, distribute or sell "as-is".
-Please credit the designer and developer when you use it in your project.

 #Credits:
 - <a href="http://getbootstrap.com/" target="_blank">Bootstrap</a>